embetrix/gpstrack/README.md

 To be able to upload data on [PubNub](https://www.pubnub.com) cloud you need to have an account, create an application and add a channel to be used to stream the GPS data feed.

-[Mapbox](https://www.mapbox.com/) account is also needed for Map Live visualization.
+[Mapbox](https://www.mapbox.com/) account is also required for Map Live visualization.

 # Build